 - Treat Injuries: Put pressure on wounds.
 Use your clothes to wrap wounds temporarily if needed.
 Elevate injured parts to reduce bleeding.

-- Protect Against Dust: Use your shirt to cover your mouth and nose so you don’t breath in dust.
+- Protect Against Dust: Use your shirt to cover your mouth and nose so you don’t breathe in dust.

 - Move to More Secure Location: The building might collapse further.
-Move to a spot which offers more protection, such as under sturdy furniture or a collapsed beam.
+Move to a spot that offers more protection, such as under sturdy furniture or a collapsed beam.

 - Signal for Help: If your phone doesn’t work and you don’t have a whistle, the best way to signal for help is to knock on solid pieces of rubble.
 Knock three times, wait, and then repeat.
 Rescue workers listen for these types of sounds.

 If you’ve managed to survive the earthquake without serious injuries, now is the time to go out and help others.

 Start by checking on your neighbors to see if anyone is injured.
 Join rescue teams who are working to save people trapped under rubble.

 Disasters are terrible times, but they also bring out the heroes in us.
 This is just one more reason to get prepared for an earthquake.
 You not only will save yourself but be in a better position to save others.